School Bus Accidents

 School buses carry our most precious cargo – our children.
 We trust that school districts and municipalities will place a high priority on safety.
 Many do.
 However, school bus crashes still occur on a daily basis in Florida.

-The National Highway Traffic Safety Administration, a division of the U.S. Department of Transportation, reported between 2003 and 2012, there were 1,222 school-transportation-related crashes, resulting in 1,353 deaths.
+The National Highway Traffic Safety Administration, a division of the U.S. Department of Transportation, reported 1,222 school-transportation-related crashes in the last decade, resulting in 1,353 deaths.
 That breaks down to about 135 fatalities every year.